EmerisHQ/emeris.com/content/articles/what-is-liquidity-mining.md

 index: 12
 title: What is Liquidity Mining?
 tags:
-  - farming
   - defi
 ---

-When DeFi applications entice users to their platform by giving them free tokens.
-This has been the buzziest form of yield farming yet.
+Liquidity mining is when DeFi applications entice users to their platforms by giving them free tokens.
+This has been the busiest form of yield farming (liquidity mining) yet.